3 Count Bout: Reception

 In Japan, Game Machine listed 3 Count Bout on their May 1, 1993 issue as being the tenth most-popular arcade game at the time.
 In North America, RePlay reported 3 Count Bout to be the fourth most-popular arcade game in April 1993.
 The following month, RePlay listed it as the top-grossing arcade software conversion kit, while Play Meter listed 3 Count Bout as the 47th most-popular arcade game.

 The game received generally positive reception from critics since its release in arcades and other platforms.
 AllGames Paul Biondich noted its attempt at mixing of fighting styles from game such as WWF WrestleFest and Street Fighter II, however, Kyle Knight stated that 3 Count Bout has an "identity crisis" due to this and regarded the controls as decent during fighting mode but poorly implemented during wrestling mode.
 Both Biondich and Knight felt mixed in regards to the audiovisual presentation, gameplay and overall replay value.
 In contrast, Consoles Plus Marc Menier and Jean-Loup Jovanovic praised the presentation, visuals, sprite animations, sound design, playability and two-player mode.
 However, GameFans four reviewers commended the graphical presentation but criticized the limited sprite animation, controls and gameplay mechanics, with Sgt.
 Gamer in particular recommending to play the title in arcades rather than on AES.

 GamePros Scary Larry praised the visuals for being up to standards on Neo Geo and sound design but criticized the controls for being stiff and difficult opponent AI.
 Hobby Consolas Manuel del Campo highly commended the film-like presentation, music and sound effects but criticized one aspect of its playability and noted the high difficulty level on the easiest setting.
 Likewise, Joypads Nourdine Nini and Jean-François Morisse gave positive remarks to the number of moves for each character, graphics, animations controls and sound design but criticized the gameplay for being repetitive.
 In a similar manner as Larry, Mega Funs Philipp Noak and Ulf Schneider criticized the AI opponent for being unfair but gave positive comments to the technical presentation, number of moves and two-player mode.

 Player Ones Christophe Delpierre praised the animated visuals, sound, difficulty and longevity but felt mixed in regards to the gameplay.
 Computer+Videogiochis Paolo Cardillo and Consolemanias Piemarco Rosa also praised the animated graphics, audio, gameplay and number of moves but Cardillo criticized the game's originality, while Rosa criticized certain gameplay aspects and longevity.
-Play Times Armin Thielen highly commended the title for the technical and audiovisual presentation, as well as its difficulty level.
+Play Time's Armin Thielen highly commended the title for the technical and audiovisual presentation, as well as its difficulty level.
 A reviewer of Dutch magazine Power Unlimited reviewed the AES version in a negative light, stating that "The sounds and images may be beautiful, what good is it if the game is unplayable?
 3 Count Bout feels like it's impossible to win, and of course you shouldn't have it."
 VideoGames Chris Bieniek criticized the method of executing special moves.